mpkondrashin/tmdetect/README.md

 ```

 ## Convert
-Convert utility changes format CSV file of the particular format (see above) to CSV that is accepted by Apex Central.
+Convert utility parses CSV using heuristics and generates files that can be uploaded into Apex Central.

+For URL, Domains, SHA1 and IP addresses file for Custom Inteligance is generated.
+For SHA256 this utility generates file to import into Application Control.

 The following options are available:
-1. --input - input file path or "-" for stdin
+1. --input - input file path
-2. --output - output file path or "-" for stdout
-3. --action - one of the "log" or "block" values
+2. --action - one of the "log" or "block" values
-4. --expire - days after the indicator will expire (removed automatically)
+3. --expire - days after the indicator will expire (removed automatically).
+Default - 30.
-5. --note - add a note to each imported IoC
+4. --note - add a note to each imported IoC
-6. --kind - comma-separated list of types to convert.
-Others will be ignored.
-Available types are ip, domain, url, and sha1.
-By default, all types will be converted